entur/ukur/README.md

 (RESET-CONTENT) and Ukur will remove the subscription instantly.

 ## When and what data is sent
-Ukur polls Anshar for ET and SX data each minute.
-Currently only ET messaged regarding NSB as operator or SX messages from NSB is processed - all operators and producers will be processed in the future.
+Ukur receives data from Anshar as soon as it arrives (or polls Anshar for ET and SX data each minute if the Anshar subscription is disabled).
+ET messages and SX from all operators and producers will be processed, but certain ET messages (freightTrain) are ignored.

 All **SX messages** are sent to matching subscriptions once per subscription with same SituationNumber+Version.
 For subscriptions that contains stops, the PtSituationElement will have all other stops removed from Affects